pen-lang/pen/doc/src/references/language/modules.md

 Modules in other packages are referenced by their package names defined in [`pen.json` files][package-configuration] and module paths.

-For example, a module of a file `<package directory>/Bar/Baz.pen` in a package `Foo` is imported as below.
+For example, a module of a file at `<package directory>/Bar/Baz.pen` in a package `Foo` is imported as below.

 ```pen
 import Foo'Bar'Baz